elicia4/linux_notes/misc/sym_links.md

 They are completely different objects, they both have their own inode numbers.
-Symbolic links are referred to as soft links, there is another type of link called hard link.
+Symbolic links are referred to as soft links, there is another type of link called a hard link.
 To create a hard link:

     ln /home/user/Documents/random_file.txt /home/user/Desktop/hard_link;
     ls -li ~/Desktop/ ~/Documents/